 For the most recent communications regarding impacts of COVID-19 on graduate education and training, please visit the Office of Biomedical Graduate Education website.

 This unique program, administered by the DIBS Center for Cognitive Neuroscience, allows neuroscience graduate students to participate in an interdisciplinary educational experience involving multiple departments and outstanding faculty teachers and mentors.
-The key features of the program include two years of course work and laboratory rotations, followed by students selecting a primary department and two advisors who have expertise in different sub-disciplines related to the students' areas of interests.
+The key features of the program includes 18 months of course work and laboratory rotations, followed by students selecting a primary department and two advisors who have expertise in different sub-disciplines related to the students' areas of interests.

 CNAP also offers a rich environment for training and research, with fMRI, EEG laboratories, and extensive facilities for psychophysical studies in humans, as well as behavioral and physiological studies in non-human primates and rodents.
 In 2018-2019, 30 graduate students participated in CNAP.